 During the software upgrade process, VRRP virtual router IDs will be automatically assigned if failover is enabled on the switch.
-When configuring virtual routers at any point after upgrade, virtual router ID numbers (/cfg/13/vrrp/vr #/vrid) must be assigned.
-The virtual router ID may be configured as any number between 1 and 255
+When configuring virtual routers at any point after upgrade, virtual router ID numbers must be assigned.
+The virtual router ID may be configured as any number between 1 and 255.
+Use the following commands to configure the virtual router ID: